 ITM 104 OPERATING SYSTEMS AND WORD PROCESSING TOPICS (1-1-1)(F,S,SU).
 Introduces computer and technology concepts and develops skills using current home/office and Internet productivity software.
 Basic functions of the operating system, basic to intermediate word-processing skills, introduction to hardware, software, Internet and networking concepts for use in the workplace, educational settings, and the home.
 (Pass/Fail).

-ITM 105 SPREADSHEET TOPICS (1-1-1)(F,S,SU).
-Basic to intermediate spreadsheet skills development, hardware, software, Internet and networking concept materials for use in the workplace, educational settings, and the home.
-(Pass/Fail).
+ITM 106 DATABASE TOPICS (1-1-1)(F,S,SU).
+Basic to intermediate database skills development, hardware, software, Internet, and networking concept materials for use in the workplace, educational settings, and the home.
+(Pass/Fail.)

 ITM 225 INTRODUCTION TO PROGRAMMING (3-0-3)(F,S).
 Introduction to object-oriented programming, rapid development tools, and object oriented design principles.
 Includes essential programming concepts of sequence, selection, iteration, arrays and string manipulation, testing and program documentation.
-PREREQ: MATH 143, or MATH 160, or MATH 170, or satisfactory placement score into one of these math courses.
+PREREQ: MATH 143 or MATH 149 or MATH 160 or MATH 170 or satisfactory placement score into one of these math courses.

 ITM 305 INFORMATION TECHNOLOGY AND NETWORK ESSENTIALS (3-0-3)(F,S).
 Topics include basic concepts of computer hardware, operating systems, data and file management, networking standards, protocols, topologies, architectures, and telecommunications principles.
-PREREQ: Admission to COBE or Games, Interactive Media and Mobile major or Health Informatics and Information Management emphasis, ITM 104, ITM 105, or COBE Computer Placement Exam for ITM 104 and ITM 105.
+PREREQ: Admission to COBE or Games, Interactive Media, and Mobile major or Health Informatics and Information Management emphasis, ITM 105, or COBE Computer Placement Exam for ITM 105.

-ITM 310 BUSINESS INTELLIGENCE (3-0-3)(F,S).
+ITM 310 BUSINESS INTELLIGENCE (3-0-3)(F,S,SU).
 Study of information technology resources that support decision making in organizations.
 Enterprise systems, databases, networks, and other technologies that support the collection, organization, and analysis of data are discussed.
 Skills necessary to collect, process, analyze, and present business intelligence are practiced through hands-on project experience.
-Ethical, legal, and behavioral issues of conducting business intelligence.
-PREREQ: BUSCOM 201 for business majors or ENGL 202 for non-business majors or Business and Economic Analytics major, ENGL 102, and ITM 104 and ITM 105 or successful completion of the COBE Computer Placement Exam for ITM 104 and ITM 105.
+Ethical, legal, and behavioral issues of conducting business intelligence considered throughout.
+PREREQ: BUSCOM 201 for business majors or ENGL 202 for non-business majors or Business and Economic Analytics majors, ENGL 102, and ITM 105 or successful completion of the COBE Computer Placement Exam for ITM 105.

-ITM 315 DATABASE SYSTEMS (3-3-3)(F,S).
+ITM 315 DATABASE SYSTEMS (3-0-3)(F,S).
 Introduction to design, development and administration issues of relational databases and DBMS, and their applications to real-business problems.
 Special emphasis on SQL, logical data design techniques, XML, and rapid prototyping of end user business applications.
-PREREQ: ITM 106, Admission to COBE or Business and Economic Analytics major, or Games, Interactive Media, and Mobile major or Health Informatics and Information Management emphasis, or English, Technical Communications Emphasis, junior standing, ITM 106 or successful completion of COBE Computer Placement Exam for ITM 106.
+PREREQ: Admission to COBE or Business and Economic Analytics major, or Games, Interactive Media, and Mobile major, or Health Informatics and Information Management emphasis, or English, Technical Communications Emphasis, junior standing, ITM 106 or successful completion of COBE Computer Placement Exam for ITM 106.

 ITM 370 MOBILE APPLICATION DEVELOPMENT (3-0-3)(F,S).
 Develop native and web-based applications for mobile devices.
 Hands-on project-oriented.
 Procedures for converting code to multiple platforms.
-PREREQ: ITM 225 or GIMM 110.
+PREREQ: ITM 225.

 ITM 435 (SCM 435) PROJECT MANAGEMENT (3-0-3)(F,S,SU).
 Fundamental project management concepts and tools are introduced including project planning and scheduling, PERT/CPM, project tracking and control, risk assessment, and resource utilization.
 PREREQ: Admission to COBE and SCM 345.
-PREREQ for Industrial Engineering Minor: MATH 175, SCM 345, and junior standing.
+PREREQ for Industrial Engineering Minor: MATH 175, SCM 345, and junior standing and PERM/CHAIR.
 PREREQ for Games, Interactive Media, and Mobile majors and Health Informatics and Information Management emphasis: Admission to program.

-ITM 490 APPLIED SYSTEMS PROJECT (3-0-3)(S).
+ITM 490 APPLIED SYSTEMS PROJECT (3-0-3)(Offered intermittently).
 Develop a complete systems project for a live client, from planning through implementation, in a team-development environment.
 Applied project management and methodologies, requirements analysis, system design, programming languages, database, and networking.
 PREREQ: Admission to COBE, ITM 320, ITM 325.
-PRE/COREQ: SCM 435.
+PRE/COREQ: ITM 435.

-ITM 493 INTERNSHIP (Variable Credit)(F/S).
+ITM 493 INTERNSHIP (Variable Credit)(F/S/SU).
 Field learning for information technology in an applied environment under supervision of both a manager and professor.
-(Pass/Fail).
-PREREQ: Admission to COBE, Completion of 9 hours of ITM coursework.
+(Pass/Fail.)
+PREREQ: Admission to COBE, completion of 9 credit hours of ITM coursework.

 ITM 495 CURRENT TOPICS IN INFORMATION TECHNOLOGY MANAGEMENT (1-4 Credits)(F/S)(Offered on demand).
 Key topics in Information Technology Management area currently receiving heavy emphasis in business practitioner journals and/or in academic literature.
 May be repeated for credit.
-PREREQ: Admission to COBE, ITM 320, ITM 325.
+PREREQ: Admission to COBE, ITM 320, ITM 325 and PERM/CHAIR.